GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Unsupported Operations

 Cloud Spanner Connector for Apache Spark™ **does not** support writing data to a Google Cloud Spanner table.
-Watch [Persist (save) a DataFrame](https://github.com/GoogleCloudPlatform/spanner-spark-connector/issues/5) to know when the feature is supported.
+Watch [Persist (save) a DataFrame](https://github.com/GoogleCloudPlatform/cloud-spanner-spark-connector/issues/5) to know when the feature is supported.

 ## Using Cloud Spanner Connector

 As there are no official releases yet, you can use the Cloud Spanner Connector only after you publish the project locally first.

-The project uses [sbt](https://www.scala-sbt.org/) to manage build artifacts and to publish locally you should use `sbt publishLocal`.
+The project uses [sbt](https://www.scala-sbt.org/) to manage build artifacts.

 ### Publishing Locally

+In order to publish locally you should use `sbt publishLocal`.

 ```
 $ sbt publishLocal